-Statement of Judge Rüdiger Wolfrum, President of the International Tribunal for the Law of the Sea, on the occasion of the tenth anniversary of the Tribunal
+Statement of Judge Rüdiger Wolfrum, President of the International Tribunal for the Law of the Sea, on the occasion of the ceremony to commemorate the Tenth Anniversary of the Tribunal, 29 September 2006

 Madam President,

 Mr Michel, Legal Counsel of the United Nations,

 Mr Nandan, Secretary General of the International Seabed Authority,

 State Secretary Hennerkes,

 Judges,

 Excellencies,

 Ladies and Gentlemen,

 It is an honour to stand before you all today and to address you on behalf of the International Tribunal for the Law of the Sea.

-We have heard from each of the earlier speakers about various aspects of the Tribunal's work and activities over the last ten years and I would like to thank them for their words of congratulation.
-I am particularly grateful to you, Madam President, for addressing the role of the Tribunal and its relation to the International Court of Justice.
-I, too, am looking forward to intensified cooperation.
+We have heard from each of the earlier speakers about various aspects of the them for their words of congratulation.
+I am particularly grateful to you, Madam